Expert vestibular therapy for dizziness and balance problems

 Vestibular Therapy and Rehabilitation is a specialized form of physical therapy that uses specific exercises to compensate for inner-ear deficits.
 If you are dealing with dizziness, vestibular rehab can help!
 Our vestibular rehabilitation specialist Stuart Johnson has dedicated his practice to treating dizziness.
 He is certified in vestibular rehabilitation by the American Physical Therapy Association and Emory University.
 He has helped hundreds of people overcome disabling dizziness and vertigo, sometimes after just one visit.

-Dizziness & Imbalance can result from loss of function of the vestibular system, part of the inner ear.
+Dizziness and imbalance can result from loss of function of the vestibular system, part of the inner ear.
 Such problems can arise from infections, illness, medications, or without any apparent trigger.

 BPV—Benign Positional Vertigo is the most common vestibular disorder.
 BPV causes a sensation of spinning (vertigo) with change in head position.
 It can be severely disabling.
 At Rebound, an infared camera is used to observe abnormal eye movement and improve the accuracy of assessment.